Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is It Bullying or Playfulness?

 Before we get into how to stop a cat from bullying another cat, ask yourself is your cat really bullying another cat, or are they just playing together?
-Some cats may fight with each other as a form of stimulation or play, and although it looks like bullying, it’s really not.
+Cats fight with each other as a form of stimulation or play, and although it looks like bullying, it’s not.
 Knowing the difference between the two can help you determine whether or not you do, indeed, have a bullying problem on your hands.

-The main difference between bullying and play fighting is that bullying is typically one-sided and there will usually be a clear form of aggression.
+The main difference between bullying and play fighting is that bullying is typically one-sided and involves a dominant cat being overly aggressive.
 Play fighting can be a little aggressive with some hissing, but the difference is that you won’t notice changes in their normal behavior if they are just playing.

 For example, cats that are playing may go from cuddling one second to play-fighting the next and then back to cuddling.
-A cat that is being bullied may seem fearful or jumpy when around the other cat, or may even hide or try to avoid the cat as much as possible.
+A cat being bullied may seem fearful or jumpy when around the other cat or hide or try to avoid the cat as much as possible.

 Physical Changes

-Look for changes in the cats’ behavior while the fighting is going on as well.
+Look for changes in the cats’ behavior while the fighting is going on.
 Cats that are playing may take turns biting and clawing at each other without the intent of causing injury.
 They may also appear to be wrestling.

-But if only one cat seems to be biting and clawing at the other and it seems like he’s trying to intentionally harm the other cat, then this could be a sign of bullying.
+But if only one cat seems to be biting and clawing at the other, and it seems like he’s trying to harm the other cat intentionally, it could be a sign of bullying.
 Other signs of a cat being bullied include his ears being turned back while fighting or his tail puffing up.
 Loud hissing or being chased until they hide is another sign that your cat may be being bullied.

 Two cats fighting kung-fu style